 The largest of these deductions are those for home mortgage interest, property taxes, and state income tax.
 For this reason, homeowners are more likely to itemize, while renters rarely do so.

-Moreover, the TCJA eliminated itemized deductions for several types of expenses during 2018 through 2025—these include:
+Moreover, the TCJA temporarily eliminated itemized deductions for several types of expenses, such as:

 You must choose whether to itemize or take the standard deduction each year.
 The IRS won't tell you what's in your best interest—it doesn't care if you make the wrong choice and overpay your taxes.
 You (or your tax preparer) must decide.